 The practices were sorted by the cost per gallon value then discussed and categorized by the members of the agricultural conservation sub-committee with respect to their applicability to the region (based on such criteria as soil types, area geology, types of crops produced, etc.).
 Applicability of practices to crops and soils in each Districts' jurisdiction based on agricultural use in 2017 were categorized as V = Very Relevant, S = Somewhat Relevant, and N = Not Relevant.
 The main factors for the adjectives applied to the BMPs were the applicability of the BMP to the dominant crop and feasibility of the BMP to agricultural users in the CFWI to the crop and irrigation practices in the District.
-For example, BMPs impacting center pivot irrigation systems is not relevant in SWFWMD because there are not a significant number of center pivot irrigation systems in SWFWMD.
-Water Conservation BMPs varied in their costs (per thousand gallon) and applicability to CFWI areas in WMDs' jurisdictions.
+For example, BMPs impacting center pivot irrigation systems is not relevant in SWFWMD because there are not a significant number of center pivot irrigation applicability to CFWI areas in WMDs' jurisdictions.

-However, to fully utilize the information and estimate water conservation potential for agricultural areas in the CFWI planning area, important steps should include assessment of (1) baseline level of adoption of different practices for various agricultural crops grown in the CFWI planning area (using information about cost-shared practices as well as practices implemented at producers'
+However, to fully use the information and estimate water conservation potential for agricultural areas in the CFWI planning area, important steps should include assessment of (1) baseline level of adoption of different practices for various agricultural crops grown in the CFWI planning area (using information about cost-shared practices as well as practices implemented at producers' expense); and (2) potential limitations on the practice adoption (such as physiographic soil types).
+This information will allow identification of acreage that is available for implementation of conservation practices identified in the matrix, and related potential water conservation.
+Next, a cost-minimization model could be used to prioritize the practices and agricultural areas to achieve additional water conservation at the lowest costs.

-&lt;sup>15 Note that the ranking is preliminary, and additional analysis of the practices' applicability should be conducted (e.g., by wider discussion with agricultural producers and/or extension agents in the region).
+&lt;sup>14 Note that the ranking is preliminary, and additional analysis of the practices' applicability should be conducted (e.g., by wider discussion with agricultural producers and/or extension agents in the region).